 This is to help the customer locate a specific log.
 All logs that come off the notcher machine have a specific place in the bundle.
 As a result, we can be sure that no logs are missing in the cabin.
 The WALL A at the end of the number is a quick reference for the customer to know which wall it is for.
 On some buildings, walls are intermixed so the bundles are uniform.
 However, on larger buildings, one bundle may contain only one wall.

 Log Cabin Assembly General Instructions

-All custom log cabin plans follow the same assemble procedure and documentation.
+*All custom log cabin plans follow the same assembly procedure and documentation.